ArrogantBeggar/qmk_firmware/keyboards/lets_split/keymaps/normacos/readme.md

 It includes a multitude of macros that open regularly used applications through Spotlight Search.

-It also includes several useful macros for the default Terminal.
+It also includes several useful macros for the default OS X Terminal.

 Norman keyboard layout [info page.](https://normanlayout.info/)

-Some Norman layout keys were placed on different layers and different positions based on available space and preference.
+Some Norman layout keys were placed on different layers and different positions based on available space and personal preference.

 Macros (in alphabetical order):